mentalisttraceur/python-raise/README.rst

 That way you can always do ``from raise_ import raise_`` in all of your other code and it'll just work.

-You are of course welcome to just copy-paste the tiny ``raise_`` function definition into your code, just keep in mind the compatibility issues
-involved: your code will only work without modification on Python versions compatible with the version you chose, and Python 2's version causes a SyntaxError in Python 3, which is uncatchable unless you import it from another file or wrap that function definition in an ``exec``.
+You are of course welcome to just copy-paste the tiny ``raise_`` function definition into your code, just keep in mind the compatibility issues involved: your code will only work without modification on Python versions compatible with the version you chose, and Python 2's version causes a SyntaxError in Python 3.